kigster/turnstile-rb/README.md

 turnstile -s csv
 ```

-#### Circonus NAD
+**Circonus NAD**

-We use Circonus to collect and graph data.
-You can use ```turnstile```
-to dump the current aggregate statistics from redis to standard output,
-which is a tab-delimited format consumable by the nad daemon.
+You can use ```turnstile``` to dump the current aggregate statistics from redis to standard output, which is a tab-delimited format consumable by the nad daemon.

 (below output is formatted to show tabs as aligned for readability).